ABOUT US

 We've also learned that humanitarian aid agencies want a stove that packs flat for storage and pre-positioning.
 The packaged size of the Ganesha stove is just 25% that of other improved stoves, and it weighs just 8 pounds (3.6 kg).
 That makes it easy to get Ganesha stoves to disaster areas in times of need.

 We aren't done learning.
-That's why we are doing pilot projects across Nepal, tracking usability and performance in 8 different communities.
+That's why we did pilot projects across Nepal, tracking usability and performance in 8 different communities.

 Bhagwati2.jpg